 The Articles of Association of the European Information Technologies Certification Institute in abbreviation "EITCI" Articles of Association

 Chapter I - Name, registered office, purpose and term

 Article 1 - Name

 - The name of the Association shall be EUROPEAN INFORMATION TECHNOLOGIES CERTIFICATION INSTITUTE ASBL, or in abbreviation "EITCI", hereinafter referred to as "the Institute".

-- The Institute is an “ASBL” (“Association sans but lucratif”), i.e. an association without lucrative purpose or a non-profit association, in accordance with provisions of Title III of the Belgian Law of 27 June 1921, granting legal personality to non-profit associations and establishments of public utility as amended (La Loi de 27 juin 1921 sur les associations sans but lucratif, les associations internationals sans but lucrative et les fondations, M.B.
+- The Institute is an “ASBL” (“Association sans but lucratif”), i.e. an association without lucrative purpose or a non-profit association, in accordance with the provisions of the Belgian Law of 27 June 1921, granting legal personality to non-profit associations and establishments of public utility as amended (La Loi de 27 juin 1921 sur les associations sans but lucratif, les associations internationals sans but lucrative et les fondations, M.B.
 1 juillet 1921).

 Article 2 - Registered office

 - The Institute has its registered office in Belgium, at Avenue des Saisons 100-102 box 30, 1050 Brussels and resorts under the judicial district of Brussels.
 The registered office can only be transferred to any other location in Belgium in compliance with the applicable legislation on languages, by a decision taken by simple majority of the Board of Directors, published in the Annexes of the Official Belgian Gazette “Moniteur Belge”.

-- The Institute may also open other administrative and operational offices, both in Belgium and abroad, by a decision taken by a simple majority of the Board of Directors.
+- The Institute can only open other administrative and operational offices, both in Belgium and abroad, by a decision taken by a simple majority of the Board of Directors.

 Article 3 - Purpose

-- The mission of the Institute is to improve international IT certification standards through independent methodologies development, research and related activities.
+- The mission of the Institute is to improve international Information Technologies (IT) certification standards through independent methodologies development, research and related activities.

 - To achieve this purpose the Institute is to: